SujithPS0604/ops_agent/README.md

 - Ensure the initialization script has been run to create the queues
 - Check LocalStack logs with `docker logs ops_agent-localstack-1`
 - Verify the queue URLs are correctly formatted

+If Ollama isn't connecting:
+- Ensure Ollama is running on your host machine
+- Check that the qwen3:8b model has been pulled
+- Verify that host.docker.internal is accessible from containers

 ## Shutting Down